apiel/zicSample/NOTE.md

 # TODO

-- use jostick to apply master fitler, and track filter and also use L1 R1... to apply grid effect
 - standardise layout to be 4 label value per row
   BUT should there even be this top bar edit mode, there is 4 button (A,B,X,Y) giving the possibility to edit 2 values per button (even the main toggle button can have more feature if press long) and could also use double press.
 For fine tuning could use R1!!
 - RG351P direction button repeat
 - FIXME fix sample file selection: right now when pressing the edit button sample get loaded even if not changing sample.
 However, would be just better to open a modal to select file!

 - LFO for filter (and maybe more)
+- sample pitch
+- grid/scatter effect
 - negative resonance could do something else, maybe make a resoance with envelop?
 - remove delay, reverbe, distortion and use instead send fx1, fx2 (and maybe use supercollider or libpd to apply fx)
 - copy, paste, select